akshay1dhingra/cryptocurrency-cli-app/blog.md

 LOG: added empty spacing between sentences so that the command line is easier to read.

 LOG: fixed and updated gemspec file so that I can run bin/console and hop into pry. nokogiri is set up and up to date

+02/03/18

+LOG: STarted to scrape the coinmarketcap.com site.
+Having trouble picking the right information I need to display.
+Playing around with Nokogiri for a little while and looking online for clues

+LOG: I was able to find and scrape all the necessary data from the website for each attribute.
+I then spent the next several hours trying to get the array and methods to communicate to each other to spit out a list but have run into several roadblocks.
+Logging off for the day and tackling this issue later.
+Almost done with the lab.